Frequently Asked Questions

 The new Research Colleges and Universities designation will be based on expenditures only and will include any institution that spends more than $2.5 million on research expenditures (as reported through the NSF HERD survey).
 Institutions that are in the R1 or R2 designations are not included.
 There will not be a cap on the number of institutions that can be in this category.

-Which institutions are eligible for the R1, R2, and RCU categories?
+Which institutions are eligible for the R1, R2, and RCU designations?

-How will the research designations fit into the structure of the Basic Classification?
+How will the research designations fit into the structure of the Institutional Classifications?

-The research designations will be separated from the Basic Classification, becoming additional listings for those institutions that meet the definitions.
+The research designations will be separated from the Institutional Classifications, becoming additional listings for those institutions that meet the definitions.
 Research activity continues to be an important way to reflect institutional missions for a number of colleges and universities and will continue to be recognized, but it will no longer be the exclusive driver for how American higher education institutions are classified.

 Will you change the research designation thresholds in the future?